• Skip to primary navigation

 This soup requires a few simple ingredients that are easily found in supermarkets or special grocery stores.
 There are also some substitutes you can make if you don't have all the ingredients.

-• Lamb Shanks - Lamb shanks are the cut of meat positioned toward the lower leg of the animal.
-They can get quite tough which is why it's important to cook them well.
-For this lamb shank soup you'll need about four lamb shanks, about 600-700g/1.4lbs.
-I found bone out lamb shanks at my supermarket and they worked really well.
-If you really can't find lamb shanks, lamb stew meat would work perfectly as well and is amazing slow cooked.
+• Lamb Shanks - Lamb shanks are a cut of meat positioned toward the lower leg of the lamb.
+They can get quite tough, which is why it's important to cook them well.
+For this lamb soup, you'll need about four boneless lamb shanks, about 1.5lbs (600-700g).

-• Harissa Paste (optional)- This is a hidden gem in this recipe, and gives the lamb shank soup a hint of spice.
+• Harissa Paste (optional)- This is a hidden gem in this recipe, and gives the lamb and barley soup a hint of spice.
 Harissa is a North African spice that comes in a paste or powder form.
-I found this in my local Woolworths supermarket.
+I use the paste, and you'll only need 1-2 teaspoons to taste.
+Walmart, Trader Joe's and World Market all stock harissa paste.

 Step by Step Instructions